How Much Internet Speed Do I Need?

 How do I choose an internet speed?

 This is going to be a bit of (easy) math.
-But don’t worry—you need to do this only once to know how much internet speed you need.
+But don’t worry—you need to do this only once to answer the question, “ How much internet speed do I need?”.

 What you need to do is figure out the number of devices that will potentially be online at the same time, along with the amount of bandwidth required to keep each connection running smoothly.